Probiotics in pregnancy

 - Study brochure (contains most of the information on this web page)

-- Further information on this study & other previous research in this area (download the PDF on probiotics study)
+- Further information on this study & other previous research in this area (Background to Probiotics Study)

 - Published scientific papers of probiotic research completed by investigators: